kastle-lab/cs7810-intro-to-ke/project-deliverables/materialization.md

 * For each competency question, generate a SPARQL query which will return the answer-set for that competency question.
 * Execute each SPARQL query against the triplestore.
 * Note the answer-set.

+**Note:** Ensure that each member contributes in explicit commits.
+Do not squash commits; the `git` history will serve as a record of participation and contribution.